Garretts' Dobermans .com

 Garrett child with Pat George's Dobes

-their home until they are a minimum of 4 weeks old .. and they are held often and looked after with great care.
+Like the Garretts, Pat and her family were very involved with the pups.
+Pups were kept inside their home until a minimum of 4 weeks old .. and they were held often and looked after with great care.

 "The first week, we constantly check on the pups to see that each one is getting their fair share of mother's milk.
 During the first few weeks, no one will get to see the pups to avoid exposing them to harmful germs, etc. When the pups are 4 weeks old, we then allow interested owners to see them.